ingresso-group/slate/source/includes/_performances.md

 Attribute | Description
 --------- | -----------
 `events_by_id` | A list of events related to the performances returned.
-This is necessary in the case of meta events (events that are made up of multiple component events, for example a touring show) - in that case it is useful to know the details of the component events.
-(TODO couldn't this just be returned at the event stage?)
+This is only present for meta events (events that are made up of multiple component events, for example a touring show).
 `has_perf_names` | Whether the performances returned have performance names (human readable descriptions of the performance).
 Performance names are not always present but must be displayed when they are.
 Performance names are typically used where performances of an event differ significantly in more than just date and time (sometimes the supplier system will not return the time to us in a structured format but it will instead be included as part of the performance name).
 An example performance with a performance name is 6IF-A5R.

-### Performance
+`performance` | An array of performance objects, described below.

+**Performance**

 Attribute | Description
 --------- | -----------